-BIO urges that the patent system should be kept strong and predictable.
-Congress is currently considering patent reform legislation that, in its current form, could negatively impact commercialization of publicly-funded research by undermining the strength, value, and predictability of patent protection.
-This would, in turn, make it much less likely that companies and venture capital companies would invest in risky, cutting-edge research, resulting in publicly-funded research sitting on laboratory shelves.
-BIO recently testified before the Senate Judiciary Committee about its views on patent reform, and the university technology transfer community has weighed in with similar concerns.^{iv}
+BIO believes that the patent system and the Bayh-Dole Act are working quite well.
+However, there are potential threats to this finely-tuned system.
+As an example, the Congress is currently considering patent reform legislation that, in its current form, could negatively impact commercialization of publicly-funded research by undermining the strength, value, and predictability of patent protection.
+This would, in turn, make it much less likely that companies and venture capital companies would invest in risky, cuttingedge research, resulting in publicly-funded research sitting on laboratory shelves.
+BIO recently testified before this Committee about its views on patent reform, and the university technology transfer community has weighed in with similar concerns.

-In addition, consistent and transparent implementation of the Bayh-Dole Act, together with a cataloguing of "best practices" and successful partnerships, would provide more efficient transfer of technology.
+There also are potential opportunities to enhance the technology transfer system.
+BIO believes that consistent and transparent implementation of the Bayh-Dole Act, together with a cataloguing of "best practices" and successful partnerships, would provide more efficient transfer of technology.
 Congress should consider funding studies that would aid in the identification and compilation of such best practices and identify how best to support the technology transfer offices in their overall mission.

 In this spirit, BIO cautions against policies that would weaken market incentives through excessive government intervention.
 We can point to lessons learned in the 1990s in studying the Bayh-Dole Act.
-Concerns that healthcare reform proposals from the early 1990s could lead to price controls led to serious perturbations in the market for biotechnology investment.
+Concerns that healthcare reform proposals from the early 1990s could have led to price controls caused serious perturbations in the market for biotechnology investment.
 The impact of potential price controls on the biotechnology industry was immediate and powerful.
 The capital markets crashed and investment in biotech research nearly dried up.